Carreau/phd-dissertation/parts/part1.rst

 parameter that has a crucial impact on cell and organism function.
-Being able to detect changes in mechanical properties, and understand the mechanism that govern these changes  is an important step to be able to apprehend the behavior of cells, distinguish healthy cells and tissues from malignant ones.
+Being able to detect changes in mechanical properties, and understand the mechanism that govern these changes  is an important step to be able to apprehend the behavior of cells, distinguish healthy cells and tissues from cancerous ones.
 Understanding the mechanism as the origin of cell motion and change in shape is also a decisive step in controlling cell behavior, and being able to prevent cancer sells invasion and division without impairing healthy cells.